Po46n2/ZPackAmmoBoxes/README.md

-Revolver Ammo Box (Container holding a maximum of 24 revolver rounds) Shotgun Ammo Box (Container holding a maximum of 12 shotgun shells) Grenade Launcher Ammo Box (Container holding a maximum of 4 grenades) Harpoonstack (Container holding a maximum of 12 harpoons)
+Revolver Ammo Box (Container holding a maximum of 24 revolver rounds) Shotgun Ammo Box (Container holding a maximum of 12 shotgun shells) Grenade Launcher Ammo Box (Container holding a maximum of 4 grenades) Harpoon Stack (Container holding a maximum of 12 harpoons) Battery Box (Container holding a maximum of 4 batteries) Stungun Ammo Box (Container holding a maximum of 6 stungun darts) SMG Magazine Stack (Container holding a maximum of 2 SMG magazines)

 The ammo boxes are small items that can be stored anywhere except the harpoonstack.
 To make it a bit more realistic the harpoonstack is medium so it won't fit in a toolbox and some other small containers.